vcokltfre/tutorial-v2/docs/tutorial/beginner/05-listeners.md

     !!!
 Note

-        We are importing `Message` here so that we can typehint the `message` parameter of the `on_message` listener later on.
+        We are importing `Message` here so that we can type hint the `message` parameter of the `on_message` listener later on.

 Next we'll create a listener that will delete any message that contains the word "badword" in it, again this is inserted just above the `bot.run()` call: